-Community Medical Center Named as 2017 Top 100 Critical Access Hospital
+Community Medical Center Named top 20 Critical Access Hospital by NRHA in 2018

 “This achievement is very gratifying.
 We work hard to provide the best health care possible while maintaining an efficient and effective facility,” said Ryan Larsen, hospital administrator.
 “While the most important feedback we get is in the lives in our patients and their families, it is nice to have an outside voice tell us we are doing well.
 I’m very proud of our staff.”

 Community Medical Center Named as Top 100 Critical Access Hospital 2 years in a row

 Community Medical Center in Falls City, Nebraska was named one of the Top 100 Critical Access Hospitals in the United States by iVantage Health Analytics and The Chartis Center for Rural Health in 2018 and 2017.
 The Top 100 Critical Access Hospitals play a key role in providing a safety net to communities across America – and the INDEX measures them across eight pillars of hospital strength: Inpatient Share Ranking, Outpatient Share Ranking, Cost, Charge, Quality, Outcomes, Patient Perspectives, and Financial Stability.